Evolvus/sandstorm-torrent-authentication/README.md

 ## Step 1: goto authentication-request-service
 <code>cd authentication-request-service && npm install</code><br/>
+Here we use environment variable called 'QUEUE' to check authentication again different implementations Possible values of QUEUE are

 <code>npm start</code><br/>
 This should start and listen to 3001,it will connect to Kafka